 Jacqueline Poncelet (b.
 1947, Belgium) will create Looking Ahead.
 Piercing the retaining wall of the old Ship Street Gasworks site, she will insert a variety of lenses including those which mimic bee-eyes and mechanically operated kaleidoscopes.
 Passers-by will be invited to peer into the site and beyond – towards the railway viaduct, the hills, and the future.

-Mike Stubbs (b.1961, UK) presents Gas Guzzler - a memorably customised vehicle which dramatises the role of fossil fuels in climate change and plays with the hierarchies of the motor industry.
-The work is presented in association with the new F51, an internationally leading-edge multi-storey skate and extreme sports park by Hollaway architects.
+Mike Stubbs (b.1961, UK) presents Climate Emergency Services, a memorably customised vehicle that dramatises the role of fossil fuels in climate change and plays with the value hierarchies of the motor industry.
+This conflicted hot rod incorporates the latest technologies for sensing air quality and other pollution and constitutes a roving observatory that will visit festivals and schools.

 Best known for his digital drawings produced on an iPad, Jason Wilsher-Mills (b.
 1969, UK) also creates 3D figurative sculptures about the world he experiences as an artist with disabilities (caused by a disease of the blood cells).
 Produced by Shape Arts as part of the Adam Reynolds Award, Wilsher-Mills will create a figurative sculpture in conversation with the monumental statue of William Harvey, son of the Mayor of Folkestone, Royal Physician and discoverer of the circulation of the blood.

 The German artist duo Winter/Hörbelt (established 1992) contribute a strikingly monumental sculptural intervention to the Shellons Street crossing, a key location in the urban landscape.
 In doing so, they also memorialise St Eanswythe’s water by transforming a dead tree into a fountain.
 In creating a sense of excitement, and even confrontation, the artwork will illuminate both the historic and the future significance of the crossing.